 We have a dedicated team that takes care of your safety.
 If you experience harassment or other Code of Conduct violations, please contact the care team.

 Talk to us in person at the conference venue or the evening events.
 Members of the organization can be recognized by the RuhrJS t-shirts they wear.
 Write a Twitter direct message to our RuhrJS Twitteraccount: (@ruhrjs).
-Write an email to the care team e-mail address (firstname.lastname@example.org), Give us a phone call (UPDATED SOON) or send an SMS.
-The phone number can also be found in your conference badge leaflet.
+Write an email to the care team (email@example.com) , give us a phone call (TO BE ANNOUNCED) or send an SMS.

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.